erroronline1/estimateWB/README.md

 **Weight Units**
 * Select the desired output for the weight in g, kg or lb

 Thats all.
 Basically the workbench reads the objects shape.volume-property provided by FreeCAD, which is conveniently returned in mm³.
-So any output will be in metric units by default, lb work of [@zackwhit](#https://github.com/zackwhit/).
+So any output will be in metric units by default, lb and weight units toolbar work of [@zackwhit](https://github.com/zackwhit/).

 ### Installation